 2013-14: McIntyre emerged as one of the top goalies in college hockey in his sophomore season at North Dakota.
 In 33 games for the Fighting Sioux he was 20-10-3 with three shutouts and had a 1.99 goals against and .926 save percentage.
 North Dakota finished second to St. Cloud State in the newly-formed National Collegiate Hockey Conference; losing to Miami, 3-0, in the NCHC semifinals but earning an at-large bid to the NCAA Midwest Regional with a win in the league’s third-place game.
 The Fighting Sioux defeated Wisconsin and Ferris State to win the regional; falling to Minnesota 2-1 in the Frozen Four semifinals on a goal in the game’s final second.

 McIntyre is playing for Boston AHL affiliate Providence in 2015-16 in his first pro season.
-He is coming off of a third straight solid season in North Dakota, winning 29 of his 42 starts last season.
+He is coming off of a third straight solid season at North Dakota, winning 29 of his 42 starts last year.
 His reliance on athleticism and his unorthodox style may take a while to translate to the pro level against the more skilled scorers in the NHL.
 At the same time, McIntyre, once a late round project pick, has steadily emerged as a legitimate candidate to one day secure a starting spot at the big-league level.